51Degrees/documentation/src/main.md

 ## 51Degrees Data Services

 * @DeviceDetection - Detailed insight into the devices being used to access your content.
-* @GeoLocation - Obtain accurate data regarding the users' location.
-(Coming soon)
+* @ReverseGeocoding - Obtain accurate real-world data such as postal address from the users' location as reported by their smart phone or similar device.
 * @Antifraud - Identify and exclude fraudulent requests.
 (Coming soon)
 * @IpIntelligence - Determine key information from the network path taken by the request such as mobile carrier.
 (Coming soon)